 And I'm already looking forward again into making my favorite desserts anytime soon as the weather is getting hot.
 But what desserts I crave for?
 Here's 5 Filipino desserts that are easy to make and is hard to resist.

-Easy and quick which is why fruit salad is one of my favorites as this only takes few minutes of my time.
-Of course you can used whatever fresh fruits you have in your kitchen but if you want it easy and quick, that's where the canned fruits are for.
+Easy and quick which is why fruit salad is one of my favorites as this only takes few minutes of my time to prepare.
+Of course you can use whatever fresh fruits you have available if you have the time to spend cutting fruits, but if you want it easy and quick, that's where the canned fruits are for.

 For this easy fruit salad dessert, you will need: